Moatazg/moatazg.github.io/about.md

+# Profile

-Moataz Alghamdi earned a PhD in Applied Mathematics and Computational Sciences from King Abdullah University of Science and Technology (KAUST) under the supervision of Prof. Daniele Boffi.
-He also holds a BSc in Physics from the University of Washington, Seattle.
-His work sits at the intersection of mathematics, scientific computing, and machine learning, aimed at building tools that make complex systems tractable, high-performance, and transparent.
+Moataz Alghamdi works at the intersection of mathematics, scientific computing, and machine learning, building tools that make complex systems tractable, high-performance, and transparent.
+He earned a PhD in Applied Mathematics and Computational Sciences from King Abdullah University of Science and Technology (KAUST) under the supervision of Prof. Daniele Boffi.
+He also holds a BSc in Physics (minor in Mathematics) from the University of Washington-Seattle

-Dr. Alghamdi studies high-dimensional and uncertain systems, developing mathematical and computational techniques that replace expensive full models with efficient surrogate representations.
-By combining adaptive sampling, probabilistic modeling, and low-rank/low-complexity approximations, he enables analyses that would otherwise be computationally prohibitive—supporting exploration of design spaces, rigorous uncertainty quantification, and long-horizon decision making across engineering, scientific computing, finance, and economics.
+Dr. Alghamdi studies high-dimensional and uncertain systems, developing techniques that replace expensive full models with efficient, auditable surrogates.
+By combining adaptive sampling, probabilistic modeling, and low-rank approximations (including tensor-train decompositions), he enables analyses that would otherwise be computationally prohibitive, supporting design exploration, rigorous uncertainty quantification, and long-horizon decision-making across engineering, scientific computing, finance, and economics.

+He has served as a Graduate Researcher at KAUST and as a Visiting Researcher at IMATI-CNR (Pavia), where he developed greedy algorithms for tracking interacting eigencurves in parametric PDEs, integrated Gaussian Process Regression into simulation pipelines for low-regularity systems, and applied tensor-train methods to high-dimensional parametric models.
+Teaching includes TA roles in vector calculus/differential equations and applied mathematics, an instructor role at the Applied Mathematics School (Best Teacher Award), and mentoring of a master’s thesis.
+Scholarships include KGSP, the Saudi Cultural Mission Scholarship, and the KAUST Fellowship.

-Looking forward, his aim is to translate advanced mathematical theory into auditable, practical systems with sustained impact across disciplines.
+Looking forward, his aim is to translate advanced mathematical theory into explainable, practical systems with sustained impact across disciplines.

 # Research Outline
-## Principal Interests

 ### 1. Probabilistic Modeling and Machine Learning